5733d9e2be6485d52ffa08870cabdee0/sandbox/kustomize/README.md

 The ArgoCD service on the `dev` cluster is watching the branch `dev` of this repository and applies the overlay `dev`.
 On the other side, the ArgoCD service on the `stable` cluster is watching the branch `stable` of this repository and applies the overlay `stable`.

 A `deployer bot` has been implemented to make easy and transparent the deployment to a specific environment.
-There is only one command available: "/deploy <target_env>".
-For example, if you want to deploy to dev you will add a comment "/deploy dev" in the pull request that has been merged.
-If you want to deploy to stable, you will comment with "/deploy stable".
+There is only one command available: `/deploy <target_env>`.
+For example, if you want to deploy to `dev` you will add a comment `/deploy dev` in the pull request that has been merged.
+If you want to deploy to `stable`, you will comment with `/deploy stable.

 The workflow for the developer is the following: